-- Miscellaneous effects: A popular publication by Dr. Patrick McNamara shows that REM contributes to the increase of anxious depression, mood instability, biased memory processing and loss of memory.
+- Miscellaneous effects.
+A popular publication by Dr. Patrick McNamara, an American neuroscientist, shows that REM contributes to the increase of anxious depression, mood instability, biased memory processing and loss of memory.
 Proper sleep can restore mood disorders and improve cases of anxious depression.

-- Get yourself checked by a professional: people often experience unwanted awakenings at night due to bladder problems, breathing problems or even indigestion or flatulence.
-They seem like trivial irritations, but the bear a severe impact on your health.
+- Get yourself checked by a professional.
+People often experience unwanted awakenings at night due to bladder problems, breathing problems or even indigestion or flatulence.
+They seem like trivial irritations, but they bear a severe impact on your health.
 Recurring health problems like these can cause you to lose precious resting time.
 Several tests like the polysomnography and EEG can help you understand if you have sleep apnea that can be interfering with the quality and quantity of your sleep.

-- Say “no” to alcohol: Alcohol and sleep have been frenemies for a long time.
+- Say “no” to alcohol.
+Alcohol and sleep have been both friends and enemies for a long time.
 Drinking a lot of alcohol before bedtime can hasten the sleep onset.
 However, it also reduces the duration of sleep, so you miss out on your regular share of REM cycles.
 You wake up distraught, without enough restorative sleep behind you.
 To stay away from this problem, always keep alcohol at least 2 hours away from the bed and drink plenty of water in the meantime to make up for the nasty dehydration.